Sex is a Not a Dirty Word

-Strangely enough, the subject that caused me the most personal discomfort while preaching is sex.
+Christians do not handle the subject of sex very well.
+Perhaps scarred by bad experiences or influenced by a sex crazed society, we don’t talk about sex.
+Even when we do, the subject is filled with discomfort.
+I am guilty of this myself.
+The subject that causes me the most personal discomfort while preaching is sex.
 Yes, talking about sex, the normal healthy expression of a married couple’s love for one other makes me squirm.
 I admit it.
-I felt like I was 10 years old again when I was going through passages that deal with sex.
+I felt like I was 10 years old again going through passages that deal with sex.

 I am in church, I just should not be talking about (drops to a whisper) S-E-X.

 I don’t think I am alone with my discomfort on this issue.
-I enjoy listening to Bible teaching by many other pastors from different denominations.
-The funny thing is that they squirm too when covering marital relations.
 Christians as a group are just flat out uncomfortable talking about sex.
 We just don’t like the subject and try to avoid it as much as possible.
 Despite the Bible verse, the picture below still just makes me downright uncomfortable.

 Sex was Created for Marriage

-More than just the utility involved, the Bible also lays out God’s vision for sexual relationships in marriage.
+The Bible lays out God’s vision for sexual relationships in marriage.
 Nothing about it is shameful or unholy.
 It is much more than how babies are made.
 It is a gift given from the Lord to man and wife to make them one in a very special and unique way.
 It is the way these two children of God are to create a bond of privileged intimacy for them alone.
 It also points to something so much greater.

 We are the Bride of Christ